 As a condition for providing support for new data collection, RSF requires that the investigators make their data sets publicly available to the social science research community.
 If RSF is being asked to support data collection as part of a particular project proposal, investigators must include as part of their application a plan for public release of the data and documentation.
 RSF will consider limited exceptions for proprietary data and/or qualitative data.

-If the successful completion of the project depends on access to data sources that are not publicly available, the award will be contingent on written confirmation of access to these data sources.
+If the successful completion of the project depends on access to data sources that are not publicly available, the grant will be contingent on written confirmation of access to these data sources.
 No funds for the project can be disbursed until RSF receives confirmation that the investigators have access to the data sources.

 If your budget includes fees to access/work with restricted data at a Research Data Center (RDC) or non/governmental facility, the budget narrative must include a breakdown of the fees, including the amount of time you require at the RDC to carry out your project and any additional fees that may be associated with the specific dataset you wish you access.
 RSF is a member of the New York RDC (NYRDC), which allows researchers to access restricted-use microdata in physically secure facilities at Cornell University, Yale University, and Baruch College, three of twenty-four Census Research Data Centers across the nation.
 RSF-supported scholars may use one of the three affiliated sites without paying an access fee if their projects are approved through the NYRDC’S normal application process for conducting research at the sites.